 E-Space cites five sustainability criteria: minimizing satellite debris on collision, capture and deorbit debris, a high-drag fail-safe configuration for deorbit, 100 percent demise upon re-entry to the earth’s atmosphere, and small cross-section satellites, which E-Space says are less vulnerable to collision and resulting debris.

 Sustainable space food

 Other efforts are underway to make space travel more sustainable, too.
-Last month, NASA and biofermentation startup Nature’s Fynd completed researcher work aimed at developing a micro-gravity biofilm-biomat reactor, which could allow astronauts to grow a highly nutritious vegan protein in space.
+Last month, NASA and biofermentation startup Nature’s Fynd completed research work aimed at developing a micro-gravity biofilm-biomat reactor, which could allow astronauts to grow a highly nutritious vegan protein in space.

 The startup, which has raised more than $500 million, including backing from Bill Gates, discovered the unique protein in Yellowstone National Park geysers.
-It’s currently producing sausage and cream cheese with the vegan protein.
+It’s currently producing sausage and cream cheese with vegan protein.

 “The developments made by Nature’s Fynd with the NASA SBIR/STTR program have opened doors to unique and viable options for sustaining life in space, and as the world increases its focus on protecting our people and planet, the company’s biomaterials and bioreactors exemplify one potential path for combating climate change on Earth,” NASA said in a recent statement.

 In 2016, NASA developed what it called “The Veggie,” a “space garden” unit that would allow for the growth of “salad-type crops,” and give astronauts access to fresh food.
 Thus far, The Veggie has been successful, growing a variety of crops including three types of lettuce, Chinese cabbage, mizuna mustard, red Russian kale, and zinnia flowers.